A Summary of European Pre-History

 called the Sesklo culture.
 This culture probably derived from

-similar ancient cultures in Anatolia, and in turn influence the
+similar ancient cultures in Anatolia, and in turn influenced

-Balkan cultures and, possibly, the Cardium Pottery culture.
-The
+the Balkan cultures and possibly the Cardium Pottery culture as well.

-Sesklo people probably spoke an "Aegean" language, none of which
+The Sesklo people probably spoke an "Aegean" language, none of

-survive, but which may have included Minoan and Eteocretan.
+which survive, but which may have included Minoan and

-we find the Cardium Pottery culture, which reaches Italy by 6000
+was the Cardium Pottery culture, which reached Italy by 6000

 bc.
-It probably originated in the eastern Mediterranean, but
+It probably originated in the Levant, but

-skips over Crete and Greece and leaves the rest of the Balkans
+skipped over Crete and Greece and left the rest of the Balkans

 untouched.
 It is possible that this culture was adopted by the